Standing Seam vs Corrugated Metal Roof: 15 Critical Factors for Myrtle Beach Coastal Homes (2026)

 SC Safe Home Grant Program

-South Carolina offers grants up to $15,000 for fortified roof installations through the SC Safe Home program.
+South Carolina offers grants for fortified roof installations through the SC Safe Home program.
 Standing seam metal roofing qualifies for the highest grant amounts when paired with FORTIFIED certification.
+Contact the SC Department of Insurance for current availability and amounts.

 Durability & Lifespan in Coastal Environments